-Now imagine that they are standing right outside your door at this very moment waiting for you to confront them.
-What do you feel?!
-I would guess nervous, anxious, fearful, something along those lines.
+Now imagine that person is standing right outside your door at this very moment, waiting for you to confront them.
+What do you feel?
+I would guess nervous, anxious, fearful?

-Truth is, most of us are uncomfortable with confrontation.
+The truth is, most of us are uncomfortable with confrontation.
 I certainly was until I learned a few key steps outlined in FIERCE CONVERSATIONS.
-This best-selling book by Fierce founder and CEO Susan Scott has done wonders to take the edge off confrontation and it's now a conversation I welcome, rather than avoid.
+This best-selling book by Fierce founder and CEO Susan Scott has done wonders to take the edge off confrontation, and it's now a conversation I welcome rather than avoid.

-For me, it boils down to 3 key steps in preparing for this conversation:
+For me, it boils down to four key steps in preparing for this conversation:

-1) Change your context.
-When we think of confrontation, we often picture ourselves in an adversarial position: Fingers pointed, squared off on opposite sides of the table, guns a-blazing.
-But if we break down the word “confront”, it begins with the letters c-o-n.
-In Spanish, the word “con” means “with”.
+When we think of confrontation, we often picture ourselves in an adversarial position: Fingers pointed, squared off on opposite sides of the table, smoke coming out of our ears. .
+But if we break down the word “confront,” it begins with the letters c-o-n.
+In Spanish, the word “con” means “with.”
 So to confront is really to be with someone in front of an issue.
 Be open to hearing their side of the story and stay curious.

-Now isn’t that better?
+Now, isn’t that better?
 Picturing yourself side-by-side with someone as you examine an issue together calms the nerves and positions you both to work towards a solution.
-This shift in context is not only powerful in bettering your approach to this conversation, the confrontations you have will be more successful as a result.
+This shift in context is not only powerful in bettering your approach to this conversation, but the confrontations you have will also be more successful as a result.

-3) Practice, practice, practice.
 Once you have a solid opening statement, practice delivering it to another person who’s not involved in the issue—a person you trust and who has your best interests in mind.
 Reading it to yourself versus saying it aloud are two wildly different animals.
 You may be surprised at how much emotion leaks into your voice (and your face!) when you share your statement verbally.
-Saying it a few times will allow you to work through those emotions so that you can deliver your message clearly and without an emotional load.
+Saying it a few times aloud will help you work through those emotions so that you can deliver your message clearly and without a big emotional load.

-As with many things, adapting the right mindset while taking the time to properly prepare goes a long ways towards ensuring success.
+As with many things, adapting the right mindset while taking the time to properly prepare goes a long way towards ensuring success.
 Confrontation is no different.
 Now that you have these tools, I encourage you to open the door and face your fears.
 It’s not always easy, but it’s always worth it.